devhliu/wrt-project/ray_analytic/README.md

 ## General description

 This program computes ray transforms in 3D of analytic functions whose prototype should be realized in "test_function.c".
 File "test_function.c" contains a template of such realization.
 Note that only the function with name "test_function" will be used for computations.
-After realizaiton of your test function you have to compile the code so you can run it.
+After realizaiton of your test function you have to be compiled the code so you can run it.

 **IMPORTANT:** This program computes ray transforms not for all rays in 3D, but accordingly to a slice-by-slice scheme.
 It means that support of the test-function is sliced into a finite set of planes parallel to XY and in each